 A common pitfall is to solve these scarcity issues by sharing specialists on multiple teams or placing them outside the Agile teams in a supporting function.
-One challenge with this approach is, that it severely limits a team’s responsiveness, as they would need to coordinate with other teams.
-Another often overlooked challenge is that it slows down cross-training, which ironically is what is needed to solve the scarcity problem.
+One challenge with this approach is that it severely limits a team’s responsiveness, as they would need to coordinate with other teams.
+Another often overlooked challenge is that it slows down cross-training, which ironically is what is necessary to solve the scarcity problem.

 Going back to the example of the architect… by having a full-time architect on a team, she will be more likely to rub off architectural skills on the rest of the team and vice versa by picking up new skills herself.
 Over time, this will transform the team into a team of poly-skilled people rather than a group of specialists, making them more effective and robust as they gain adjacent skills.